johanf85/home-assistant-heating-configuration/description.md

 Uses the [Trend sensor](https://www.home-assistant.io/integrations/trend/) to make the `binary_sensor.temp_falling`

-After 300 seconds of heating without reaching the treshold of de trend sensor, the thermostat is turned off and sends a Telegram notification:
+After 300 seconds of heating without reaching the threshold of de trend sensor, the thermostat is turned off and sends a Telegram notification:

 ![](images/110302916-13763e80-7ffa-11eb-8579-ccd264169956.png)